miguelazue/insurance-cross-selling/README.md

 'utility_functions.py': Contains utility functions used throughout the project.
 'data_exploration.ipynb': Jupyter notebook for exploring the dataset and performing initial data analysis.
 'prediction_models.ipynb': Jupyter notebook for building, training, and evaluating machine learning models.

-## Installation
-To run the code in this repository, you need to have Python and Jupyter Notebook installed.
-You can install the required dependencies using pip:

-bash
-Copy code
-pip install -r requirements.txt

-## Usage
+'requirements.txt': Txt file with the requirements if the code execution wants to be replicated

 ### Data Exploration:
-Open and run the data_exploration.ipynb notebook to explore the dataset and perform initial analysis.
+data_exploration.ipynb notebook to explore the dataset and perform initial analysis.

 ### Prediction Models:
 Open and run the prediction_models.ipynb notebook to build, train, and evaluate different machine learning models.
 Results

-## Data exploration and Results
+## Competition results
 The evaluation metric for this competition is the area under the ROC curve (AUC).
-Our best model currently achieves an AUC score of 0.8453907317695759.
+Our best model currently achieves an AUC score of